whamcloud/Online-Help/docs/Install_Guide/ig_ch_12_installing_updates.md

     update directly to version {{site.version}}.

 ### IML 3.x.x Upgrades

-Upgrading Integrated Manager for Lustre software and restarting the manager server will overwrite any changes previously made to the chroma-manager.conf template in `/etc/nginx/conf.d/`.
-Before upgrading your installation or restarting your manager node, make sure you backup any modifications to this file first.

 1. If your currently installed software version is between 3.0.x and 3.1.0.2, update to version 3.1.1 first.
 Then perform the following consecutive